jackmoore/jackmoore.github.io/autosize.md

 	<tr>
 		<td>append
 		<td>"\n"
 		<td>By default, an extra newline is appended at the end of the text used in the height calculation.
 This smooths out the height adjustment when animating.
 This also avoids an issue with IE10+ briefly causing text to shift immediately before the height is increased.
+You can set this property to `false` or other falsey value to remove the appended text.
 </table>

 ## Known Issues &amp; Solutions